Branching random walk with non-local competition: Introduction

-In our construction, we will also define stopping times $\tau(z)$ for each site $z$, given by the first time after time $kT$ at which there are at least $N^{1/2}$ red and blue particles at $z$.
-At a time $\tau(z)$, we turn $\lfloor N^{1/2}\rfloor $ red and blue particles at $z$ into yellow particles, and their descendants will be constructed using another independent family of BRW trees.
-Using the heuristic in Case~2 above, we can define a `bad event' $Y_e$ depending only on the BRW trees for yellow particles that appear near the tube $\mathcal T_e$ such that on the event $(Y_e)^c$, if Case 2 happens then there are at least $J$ yellow particles near $x_0+y_0$ at time $(k+1)T$, which means that $\mathcal C_e$ cannot occur; moreover, the bad event $Y_e$ has low probability.
+We will also define a stopping time $\tau(z)$ for each site $z$, given by the first time after time $kT$ at which there are at least $N^{1/2}$ red and blue particles at $z$.
+In our construction, at a time $\tau(z)$, if $\tau(z)<(k+1)T$, we turn $\lfloor N^{1/2}\rfloor $ red and blue particles at $z$ into \textit{yellow} particles, and their descendants will be constructed using another independent family of decorated BRW trees.
+Using the heuristic in Case~2 above, we define a `bad event' $Y_e$ depending only on the decorated BRW trees for yellow particles that appear near the tube $\mathcal T_e$.
+The event is defined in such a way that on the event $(Y_e)^c$, if Case 2 happens then there are at least $J$ yellow particles near $x_0+y_0$ at time $(k+1)T$, which means that $\mathcal C_e$ cannot occur; moreover, the bad event $Y_e$ has low probability if $N$ is large.